ama-team/voxengine-scenario-framework/README.md

         transition: 45 * 1000,
         onTransitionTimeout: 15 * 1000,
         abort: 15 * 1000,
-        onAbortTimeout: 3 * 1000,
-        onStateTimeout: 3 * 1000
+        onAbortTimeout: 3 * 1000
     }
 };
 ```

 Essentially, you may define scenario using only `states` and `trigger`
 properties.
-Scenario has to have one `entrypoint` state and at least
+Scenario has to have exactly one `entrypoint` state and at
-one `terminal` state to be successfully validated.
+least one `terminal` state to be successfully validated.

-### ScenarioExecution
+### Execution

 Execution is an object that is passed as `this` to all user-defined
 actions, which allows to store intermediate data, pass dependency